Soulmatters/soulmatters-Design/content/pages/_terms.md

 title: 'Terms and conditions '
 subtitle: Terms
 ---
+SOULMATTERS DESIGN SRL-D
+Unique Reg.
+No: 35751973, VAT Reg No: RO37121567, EUID: ROONRC.J40/3208/2016 Trade Reg.
+No: J40/3208/2016, address: Spl.
+Independenței no 273, Bucharest, Romania.
+WHAT WE OFFER?
+We design and develop websites
+- presentation website - online store
+What technically cand do:
+install SSL Certificate - website code optimization - install service worker code for offline loading - configuring servers data for hosting and install domain name - install Wordpress modules and configure Woocommerce - install and configure Drupal.

+We create websites by using different libraries, frameworks. cms.
+We analyse the requests of our client and we give him the right information to take a decision.
+Soulmatters Design can't take the responsibility for client's decisions and we are not resonsable for the sales from Cliet's website oe other negative results!

 SM-DESIGN.RO makes the information on this website available for general information purposes but will try as far as possible as accurately as possible when published on the site.